Known Issues

 Due to how the Network Prediction plugin works, any packets received on the server from the autonomous client will be buffered by 100ms before being executed.
 This is to ensure that packets have arrived correctly and are ordered as intended.
 This delay is also applied to packets received by simulated proxies from the server.
 Because of this delay, most authoritative actions (such as applying damage) will take up to 200ms + Round Trip Time before the client confirms that is has been applied.
 This can leave an undesirable delay if the action is not being predicted.

 Other AAA games such as Overwatch reduce this buffer time based on the quality of the players connection.
-This query has been raised on UDN but the response is that Epic know about the issue but have no current estimates on when it would be implemented.
+This query has been raised on UDN twice and the response is that Epic know about the issue and expect to implement this feature by the time Mover is out of experimental.

 Movers Interpolated Vectors Can Be Zeroed